fly2015/java-ocp/src/main/java/java21/com/advanced/ch22_sercurity/sercurity.md

+# SECURITY
-Designing a Secure Object
+## Designing a Secure Object
-	LIMITING ACCESSIBILITY
+### Limiting Accessibility
 	- A key security principle is to limit access as much as possible
-	- principle of least privilege
+	- Principle of least privilege
 	- Use access control (Methods and Encapsulation)
-	- make private fields
+	- Make private fields

-	RESTRICTING EXTENSIBILITY
+### Restricting Extensibility
-	- final prevents any subclasses.
+	- Final prevents any subclasses.

-	CREATING IMMUTABLE OBJECTS
+## Creating Immutable Objects
 	1. Mark the class as final.
 	2. Mark all the instance variables private
 	3. Don't define any setter methods and make fields final
 	4. Don't allow referenced mutable objects to be modified.
 	5. Use a constructor to set all properties of the object, making a copy if needed.

-	- copy constructor/ defensive copy
+	- Copy constructor/ defensive copy
-	- return copy referenced object
+	- Return copy referenced object
-	- using delegate methods to read the data
+	- Using delegate methods to read the data

-	CLONING OBJECTS
+## Cloning Objects
-	- Cloneable interface with method c shallow copy:
+	- Cloneable interface with method clone
+	Shallow copy:
-	- only the top‐level object references and primitives are copied
+    	- Only the top‐level object references and primitives are copied
     	- No new objects from within the cloned object are created

-	deep copy:
+	Deep copy:
-		override the clone() method to make a deep copy
+		- Override the clone() method to make a deep copy

-Introducing Injection and Input Validation
+## Introducing Injection and Input Validation
 	- user input
 	- reading from files
 	- retrieving data from a database

-	PREVENTING INJECTION WITH A PREPAREDSTATEMENT
+### Preventing Injection With A Preparedstatement
 	- Statement : sql injection
 	- PreparedStatement + bind variables
 	A PreparedStatement isn't magic.
 	It gives you the capability to be safe, but only if you use it properly.

 	- SQL injection is often caused by a lack of properly sanitized user input

-	INVALIDATING INVALID INPUT WITH VALIDATION
+### Invalidating Invalid Input With Validation
 	- Command injection
 	- Use whitelist: that allows us to specify which values are allowed